luizhlelis/trace-context-w3c/README.md

 - Elastic APM
 - Zipkin

 now imagine a scenery where there are many APM vendors and also many languages with different diagnostics libraries, some of them identify a trace with an `operation-id`, other calls it as `request-id` and also there is another one which reconize it as a `trace-id`, besides that, the id's format changes depending on vendor or diagnostic library: one is in the `hierarchical` format, another one is an `UUID` and there is also a 24 character `string` identifier.
+This is where [trace context](https://www.w3.org/TR/trace-context/) standard comes in.

+## The trace context standard

 Here you're gonna find a simple description of what is the purpose of [W3C Trace Context](https://www.w3.org/TR/trace-context/) and what kind of problem it came to solve.

-## APM tools/vendors

-Application Performance Management tools examples:

-- Dynatrace
-- Application Insights
-- Elastic APM
-- Zipkin

-## W3C Purpose

 Defines standard HTTP headers and a value format to propagate context information that enables distributed tracing scenarios.